Devanik21/GENEVO-GENetic-EVolutionary-Organoid/README.md

 ## 📄 License

-This repository and all associated research documents and code are open-sourced under the **Apache 2.0 License**.
+This repository and all associated research documents and code are open-sourced under the **MIT License**.

 ---